brikkho-net/strata-cms-template/site/content/post/How-components-communicate-in-VueJS.md

 When trying to pass data from Child 1 to the Parent, you have to use the Props method and the Emit method.

 Using an Event Bus
+There is a second strategy where we can use an Event Bus.
+Using this strategy, we have to create a listener.

 <style>
 img {